MvEngelenburg/TRIPI/README.md

 ## 📖 How to cite
 Please cite both the Data Descriptor and the specific data version used:

-**Data Descriptor**: Van Engelenburg, M., Deetman, S., Fishman, T., Behrens, P., & van der Voet, E. (2024).
-TRIPI: A global dataset and codebase of the Total Resources In Physical Infrastructure encompassing road, rail, and parking. _In review_
+**Data Descriptor**: van Engelenburg, M., Deetman, S., Fishman, T., Behrens, P., & Van der Voet, E. (2024).
+TRIPI: A global dataset and codebase of the Total Resources In Physical Infrastructure encompassing road, rail, and parking.
+Data in Brief, 110387.

 **Data version:** <a href="https://doi.org/10.5281/zenodo.10022371"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.10022371.svg" alt="DOI"></a>